-(3) Each question directed to a witness and each reply shall be made through the Chair.
-The Chair shall rule out of order any question which:

-Questions ruled out of order
+(7) Each question directed to a witness and each reply shall be made through the Chair.
+The Chair may rule out of order any question which: Questions ruled out of order

-- (a) is of a nature that would tend to intimidate or embarrass the witness; or - (b) constitutes a personal allegation against the witness. - (4) No motions shall be proposed in Committee of the Whole in the presence of witnesses except when bills or estimates documents are being considered.
+- (a) is of a nature that would tend to intimidate or embarrass the witness; or - (b) constitutes a personal allegation against the witness. - (8) No Member shall propose a motion in Committee of the Whole when witnesses are present, except when Committee is considering bills or estimates documents.

-No motions in the presence of witnesses
+No motions in presence of witnesses